 Vision for the Future

-- Assisting with boardwalk installation
+- Assisting with management plan

 - Alder regeneration

-- Planting native trees, grasses and forbs
+- Planting native trees, shrubs, grasses and forbs

-- Water quality and temperature testing
+- Water quality testing

 The Friends will encourage and facilitate these educational efforts in order to actively nurture the next generation of environmental stewards.